-Identify the state and/or local priorities addressed by the goal by placing a checkmark next to the applicable priority or priorities.
+List the state and/or local priorities addressed by the goal.
 The LCAP must include goals that address each of the state priorities, as applicable to the type of LEA, and any additional local priorities; however, one goal may address multiple priorities.
 (Link to State Priorities)